ElijahCano33/Scheduler/README.md

 To check some of the current issues or upcoming features that we're working on, click on the "Projects" tab at the top of the web page and then select "App Assignments"

 ## Application Images:
-For the all the guests who like to get straight to business :sunglasses:
+For all the guests who like to get straight to business :sunglasses:
 ![Loading Screen](https://github.com/ElijahCano33/Scheduler/blob/master/FrontEnd/pics/loading.png)
 ![Login Screen](https://github.com/ElijahCano33/Scheduler/blob/master/FrontEnd/pics/Login.png)
 ![Register Screen](https://github.com/ElijahCano33/Scheduler/blob/master/FrontEnd/pics/Register.png)